Paul Goldberg Award

 Nature of Award (e.g. monetary, medal, symposium)

-The awardee receives $500.
+For 2024, the awardee receives $500.
 As the fund grows, the award amount may increase as the annual interest increases.
-In addition, the awardee is recognized by the SAA through a plaque presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the awards page of the SAA Website.
+In addition, the SAA recognizes the awardee with a plaque presented during the business meeting held at the Annual Meeting, a citation in The SAA Archaeological Record, and acknowledgment on the Goldberg Fellowship page of the SAA website.

 Current Committee Charge

-The committee solicits proposals and selects recipients for the Douglas C. Kellogg Fund for Geoarchaeological Research Award and the Paul Goldberg Award (formerly the Geoarchaeology Interest Group M.A./M.S.
-Research Award).
-These awards are presented in support of research with emphasis on the field and/or laboratory parts of this research for graduate students in the earth sciences and archaeology at the Doctoral level and the Master’s level, respectively.
+The committee solicits proposals and selects recipients for the Douglas C. Kellogg Fellowship for Geoarchaeological Research and the Paul Goldberg Award.
+These awards are presented in support of research, with emphasis on the field and/or laboratory parts of this research, for graduate students in the Earth sciences and archaeology at the Doctoral level and the Master’s level, respectively.

 Committee composition is one chair and at least four members.